November 30th 2005 -

 Seattle was so beautiful.
 WOW!
 Definitely a place we wouldn't mind spending more time.
 Unfortunately we had to leave town too early to do much exploring.

-Chocolate Factory is one of his favorites, and usually the remakes aren't as good as the original.
-The place that we camped while at the track was completely
+Factory is one of his favorites, and usually the remakes aren't as good as the original.
+The place that we camped while at the track was completely surrounded

-surrounded by trees.
+by trees.
 We were right on the return road, and we were able to watch the races while on our lunch break.
-At one point we were sitting outside
+At one point we were sitting outside watching them

-watching them in our lounge chairs and one of the Safety Safari guys came by and said we had to move, he claimed that in case a piece of one of the cars
+in our lounge chairs and one of the Safety Safari guys came by and said we had to move, he claimed that in case a piece of one of the cars broke off we

 August 8th-